gomathi/merkle-tree/README.md

 There are two main components,

 1. HashTrees (which manages queueing up insertions/deletions, rebuilding the tree, and synch another remote tree on request).
 I have provided an example class [HashTreesUsage.java] (https://github.com/gomathi/merkle-tree/blob/master/src/org/hashtrees/usage/HashTreesUsage.java) in using HashTrees.
 2. HashTreesManager(which schedules rebuild/synch actions, and authorizes whether sync can happen from a tree to another tree).
-I will be documenting on using this class at [HashTreesManagerUsage.java] (https://github.com/gomathi/merkle-tree/blob/master/src/org/hashtrees/usage/HashTreesManagerUsage.java)
+Read this class [HashTreesManagerUsage.java] (https://github.com/gomathi/merkle-tree/blob/master/src/org/hashtrees/usage/HashTreesManagerUsage.java) to understand how to use HashTreesManager.

 ###### Implementation